Welcome to Divine Saviour School

-Divine Saviour School has spaces in Nursery Class and Reception Class
+Divine Saviour School has spaces in Nursery Class

 Welcome to the Divine Saviour Primary School website.
 Thank you for your interest.
 We hope that you find your visit informative and useful, and that by the end of your visit you will have gained an insight into the hopes and aspirations of our school community.